|Class||Design Thinking II (UX200)|

 User Interface Design

-Initially our client presented us their concern of ‘scalability’ for managing and presenting the large data sets provided by the World Council on City Data (WCCD).
+Initially our client presented us their concern of ‘scalability’ for managing and presenting the large data sets provided by the WCCD.
 Through diligent research and user validation we came to the conclusion that we would focus on the redesign of the website to ensure more effective usability by simplifying the appearance of the data to make it more engaging to work with, while removing certain barriers of entry from the current offering.

 We began by conducting research through literature regarding best practices when designing sites for data visualization with large data sets.
 We also completed competitive analysis’ in order to analyze other well-designed websites with a focus on data visualization to capture the strengths and weaknesses of other websites of this nature.
 Following this, we conducted ideation workshops to generate as many ideas as we could.
-We conducted phases of individual and team idea generating, which was followed by heat mapping and selecting best elements of multiple designs to help guide us to one idea to be prototyped.
+We conducted phases of individual and team idea generating, which were followed by heat mapping and selecting best elements of multiple designs to help guide us to one idea to be prototyped.

 For ideation, our team conducted a four step sketch consisting of gathering notes, gathering ideas [WCCD Figure 1.2], tweaking those ideas with the “Crazy 8s” [WCCD Figure 1.3], then doing a solution sketch [WCCD Figure 1.4].
 Each member reviewed our previously done competitive analysis and research material (including websites similar to WCCDs and other big data visualization sites) in our notes before moving on to generating ideas.
 For twenty minutes during idea generation each member individually wrote down ideas incorporating those key points from our research findings, in the form of graphs, diagrams, or any other potential solutions that came to mind during the exercise they thought would be valuable to represent visually with a wireframe.